ROGER HAYNES PSYCHOLOGICAL THERAPY

 As an example of this summer, I was sat in my mum's garden when suddenly there was a swarm of wasps.
 I didn't even move but sat completely calmly brushing them away from other people who were panicking.

 My whole family who have seen me for many years panicking at the mere sight of a wasp 50 yards away were totally stunned into silence.
 I didn't even realise I wasn't panicking until I saw their faces, I just didn't even think about it.

 I just wanted to say thank you.
 I was hoping that the sessions would make my phobia bearable, I didn't expect such a huge difference, I enjoyed the summer this year for the first time ever.’

 Before becoming a therapist in private practice in 2008, Roger worked in the NHS as a nurse and then a senior manager.
 He became fascinated by what helps people to change.

 "I worked with lots of people who wanted to make big changes in their lives", he says "but often they couldn't make the changes they wanted to."

 "Sometimes the help people got seemed to make things worse.
 I've always known that if you want to help people to change, you've got to respect and believe in them."

 Roger is an EMDR practitioner accredited by EMDR UK and Ireland.
-He is a member of the EMDR Association.

 He has completed the joint Oxford `centre for Cognitive Therapy/Gloucestershire Primary Mental Health Service Foundation Skills course in Cognitive Behaviour Herapy.